kareem-sayed-planning/Barcode-Production-Tracking-System/README.md

 * **Performance:** Optimized using in-memory Arrays and `Scripting.Dictionary` for high-speed read/write operations.

 ---
-*This system represents the Data Collection phase (Phase 1) of the overall Manufacturing Execution process.*# Barcode-Production-Tracking-System
+*This system represents the Data Collection phase (Phase 1) of the overall Manufacturing Execution process.*